Joseph Le Brix: Paris-Tokyo flight attempts and death

 Le Brix, Doret, and Mesmin decided to follow up their success by using Trait d'Union to attempt the first non-stop flight between Paris and Tokyo.
 Taking off from Paris–Le Bourget Airport on 12 July 1931, they had made it to the vicinity of Lake Baikal in Siberia when the aircraft's engine iced up.
 Le Brix and Mesmin parachuted to safety, and Doret crash-landed the plane into the treetops of a Siberian forest.
 All three men survived unharmed.

 Undaunted, the men decided to make a second attempt, departing Paris–Le Bourget Airport on 11 September 1931 in a second Dewoitine D.33 named Trait d'Union II, hoping to beat their competitors, Paul Codos and Henri Robida, who took off the same day in the Breguet 19 TF Super Bidon Point d'Interrogation also intending to fly nonstop to Tokyo; Codos and Robida, however, were forced to land at Düsseldorf, Germany, after only a few hours.
 Flying on, Le Brix, Doret, and Mesmin were over Ufa in the Soviet Union on 12 September when the aircraft's engine failed and they decided to bail out.
 Doret jumped first, parachuting to safety.
 Mesmin apparently had trouble with his parachute and could not follow, so Le Brix stayed with the airplane rather than leave Mesmin alone on board.
-The D.33 crashed and caught fire, killing both Le Brix and Mesmin.
+The D.33 crashed and caught fire near Stary Burtyuk village, killing both Le Brix and Mesmin.

 France honored Le Brix with a state funeral at Notre Dame Cathedral in Paris on 25 September 1931.
 He was buried in his native Baden.

 The crash of Trait d'Union II and death of Le Brix prompted the French government to refuse clearance to any French aviator who wished to attempt to set a nonstop long-distance record with a flight that took him or her beyond the borders of Metropolitan France.
 Until it lifted the ban in 1933, French aviators were forced to attempt to set such records only on closed-circuit courses within Metropolitan France.